 If you choose GRUB as the boot loader, you can password protect it by configuring a GRUB password.
 Enter a password in the Use GRUB Password text entry area.
+If you want to save the password as an encrypted password in the file, select Encrypt GRUB password.
+When the file is saved, the plaintext password that you typed will be encrypted and written to the kickstart file.
+Do not type an already encrypted password and select to encrypt it.

-2.3 Installation Method
+2.3.
+Installation Method

-Figure 2-3 Installation Method
+Figure 2-3.
+Installation Method